 Posted Apr 24, 2014

-A good place to start is by checking out what has caused the decrease in sharing this generally pleasurable activity.
-Here's some of the most common factors that inhibit sexual sharing:
+A good place to start is by figuring out what has caused the decrease in sharing this generally pleasurable activity.
+Here are some of the most common factors that inhibit sexual sharing:

 1. No private time together.

 If spouses prioritize other activities over sharing sexual time, there may be trouble ahead.
-Sometimes there is little choice, as when couples have jobs with opposite hours.
+Sometimes, there is little choice, such as when couples have jobs with opposite hours.
 Most often, however, setting up a schedule where there's no time for sex is a matter of priorities.
 Think again!

 To want to make love with each other, fun times together refresh your connection.
 Even just "hanging out together" helps greatly, especially when you are both good-humored and if you are interactive, not just both on screens.